netdata/netdata/collectors/python.d.plugin/am2320/README.md

 # AM2320 sensor monitoring with netdata

-Displays a graph of the temperature and humity from a AM2320 sensor.
+Displays a graph of the temperature and humidity from a AM2320 sensor.

 ## Requirements
  - Adafruit Circuit Python AM2320 library